-We propose to introduce an exception to this rule in the policy rule.
+A further complexity concerns depositors holding deposits with branches in different member states.
+As a rule, covered deposits held with foreign branches are paid out by the host DGS on the home DGS's behalf.
+We introduce an exception to this rule in the policy rule.
 In a situation such as this, having different DGSs making payouts is highly complex and therefore too risky.
-We therefore propose for the Home DGS to payout the covered amount in such cases.
+It is therefore the home DGS that will reimburse the covered amount in these cases.

-The amended policy rule also contains several additions relating to (i) the position of complex accounts in the sequence of priority to eligible deposits, (ii) the exchange rates to be used for deposits in lesser-used currencies, and (iii) dealing with a negative amount in interest.
+The amended policy rule also contains several additions relating to (i) the position of complex accounts in the sequence of priority to eligible deposits, (ii) the exchange rates to be used for deposits in lesser-used currencies, and (iii) dealing with a negative balances.